Yousuf98/Offline-Resilient-Collaborative-Block-Reordering/README.md

 **Per-block winner selection** (not last-write-wins for the whole list):

 > For a given `blockId`, the op with the **highest Lamport timestamp** wins.
-> Tie-break: the op with the **lexicographically higher `clientId`** wins.
+> Tie-break: the op with the **lexicographically higher `actorId`** wins.
-> The winning op's `newRank` is applied.
+> The winning op's `newPos` is applied.
 Ops on _different_ blocks never
 > conflict — both apply independently.

-The current block list is always **derived from the full oplog**, so adding new ops never requires reprocessing earlier history from scratch.
+The current block list is always **derived from the full oplog**, meaning adding new ops never requires complicated rollbacks—we simply evaluate the highest priority operation for each block ID.

 ---